kertser/red_api/README.md

       ```
 3. **Library Path Configuration:**
     - Ensure the `libred_api.dll` is in the same directory as your executable or included in the system's library path.
-    - Ensure that `supported_systems.json` is in the same directory as your executable.
     - Ensure `libjson-c.dll` is in the same directory as your executable.

 ### Linux Setup